Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 Before you create `new_branch`, you want to make sure that you have a clean working directory (no uncommitted changes).
 So do `git status` and your other basic push commands before creating a new branch.

+> If you don't do not, you are in for problems such as merge conflicts, so just check and then push.

-Here are common commands you'll often use when working with braches:
+Here are common commands you'll often use when working with branches:

 ```sh
 git branch